Premier League fixtures 2020/2021 on TV – Schedule, all channels, kick-off times, PPV games on box office

 The service can be streamed through a computer or apps found on most smart TVs, phones and games consoles.
 NOW TV is also available via BT Sport.

-BT Sport boast 58 live games in 2020/21 – plus an additional three in September – and will typically show their games in the weekly Saturday lunchtime slot, while they will also show a full week of matches at some point during the campaign.
+BT Sport boast 58 live games in 2020/21 and will typically show their games in the weekly Saturday lunchtime slot, while they will also show a full week of matches at some point during the campaign.

 You can sign up for a BT Sport subscription or pick up a contract-free BT Sport monthly pass for £25.